micahcarroll/uniMASK/README.md

 1. Run the commands found in `minigrid_repro.sh`.
 2. Fine-tune the pre-trained models generated in the previous step by running the commands in `minigrid_ft_repro.sh`.
-You may want to parallelize these runs as above.
 3. Generate the heatmaps from these runs by running `minigrid_heatmap.sh` (no parallelization here).

 # File structure